On-Execute

 Block - to deny access to the infected applications.

-Take no action - to only report the infected applications detected by Bitdefender.
+Report only - to only report the infected applications detected by Bitdefender.

 Click the security level that best suits your needs (Aggressive, Normal or Permissive).
 Use the description on the right side of the scale to guide your choice.